 When a person loses a significant amount of weight, many of those transformations have one thing in common: they came to a decision to change.
 Something in them clicked and they made a conscious decision to take charge of their health once and for all.
-For Rashard Keen, it was his actual reflection that lead him down the path to transform his body.
+For Rashard Keen, it was his actual reflection that lead him down the path to transforming his body.

-“It was literally one day I looked in a mirror and enough was enough,” says Keen said to Fox 9.
+“It was literally one day I looked in a mirror and enough was enough,” Keen said to Fox 9.

 “I had always been active in high school and college sports,” Keen says.
 “But later, I let myself go.
 I got comfortable, I didn’t have a clean diet.
 I gained a lot of weight.
 I realized I needed to make a change: I didn’t want to be the overweight father who couldn’t do activities with his kids.
 I needed to lose weight and lead a healthier life.